-Name

-What was the gift or hospitality?

-What was the gift of hospitality:

-What is your best estimate of its

-market value or cost?
+Name What was the gift or hospitality?
+What is your best estimate of its market value or cost?
 Who provided it?

-vviio provided it.

-When and where did you receive

-it?

-Does it come within one of the

-general consents set out in the

-Code of Conduct?
+When and where did you receive it?
+Does it come within one of the general consents set out in the Code of Conduct?
 If so, which?

-Did you get the consent of any

-officer before accepting it?
-If so,

-who?

-Mana than a province and

-Were there any special

-circumstances justifying acceptance of this gift or

-hospitality?

-, ,

-Do you have any contact in your

-role as Councillor with the

-person or organisation providing the gift or hospitality?

-the gift of hospitality!
+Did you get the consent of any officer before accepting it?
+If so, who?
+Were there any special circumstances justifying acceptance of this gift or hospitality?
+Do you have any contact in your role as Councillor with the person or organisation providing the gift or hospitality?
 Signed Date

--